-CSS Albachem Secures a Share of £3.7 million R&D Program
+CSS Albachem Secures a Share of £3.7 million R&D Programme

 March 4, 2005

-The three-year program will take place in Scotland as a three-way collaboration between CSS-Albachem Ltd, Edinburgh Instruments Ltd and Hannah InterActions Ltd. Edinburgh Instruments is globally recognized in the development and manufacture of high-tech optoelectronics instrumentation whilst Hannah InterActions brings expertise in advanced cell based technologies specializing in cell function and its relevance to cancer.
+The three-year programme will take place in Scotland as a three-way collaboration between CSS-Albachem Ltd, Edinburgh Instruments Ltd and Hannah InterActions Ltd. Edinburgh Instruments is globally recognised in the development and manufacture of high-tech optoelectronics instrumentation whilst Hannah InterActions brings expertise in advanced cell based technologies specializing in cell function and its relevance to cancer.
 CSS-Albachem are acknowledged experts in the provision of complex and challenging peptides and proteins.
-Initially the program is focused on developing instrumentation and cell-based screens for breast cancer, with plans to expand to other disease areas as the technology develops.
+Initially the programme is focused on developing instrumentation and cell-based screens for breast cancer, with plans to expand to other disease areas as the technology develops.

 Cell-based screening is a key step in the drug discovery and development process where it is used to rapidly evaluate cellular mechanisms of disease as well as the effects of new drug candidates, such as distribution, metabolism or toxicity, in relevant cells.

 This information is vital to pharmaceutical companies as it allows the selection of the most appropriate compounds to develop further.
 Three-dimensional cell cultures represent the most advanced model to date, providing a much closer representation of the biological environment in living organisms than previous biochemical models.